the-daonm/gopac/README.md

 A warm, beautiful TUI for Arch Linux package management, written in Go.
 **gopac** allows you to search, view, and install packages from both the official Arch repositories and the AUR simultaneously.

+> [!NOTE]
+> This application uses Nerd Font icons.
+For the best experience, please use a [Nerd Font](https://www.nerdfonts.com/) in your terminal.

 ![Screenshot](screenshot.png)

 ## Features